siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 002 Recognition as Resonance.md

 That is enough for now.

-It gives the new book a physical bridge between pattern and recognition without forcing it too early into one narrow hardware thesis.
+It gives the book a first physical bridge between pattern and recognition without forcing it too early into one narrow hardware thesis.